Chart Color Schemes

 An assessment of population growth drivers in Willunga reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected, with the suburb expected to grow by 242 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 9.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+According to these projections, the Willunga (SA2) is expected to increase its population by 242 persons to reach 2,793 by 2041, reflecting an overall gain of 8.9% over the 17-year period.

 Frequently Asked Questions - Population